 She wants you to – Also long gone are the days when pregnant women went into a mysterious giggly huddle with each other for nine months, kept it all to themselves and came home from the hospital with something that looked suspiciously like a baby.
 Most women are going to want you to be involved all the way through.
 That means from the point of maximum fun right through to the day months later when you get to see how clever you were.

 6 out of 10 expectant dads do it – It’s not strange behaviour, it’s not bizarre, no-one’s going to give you odd looks.
-On the contrary, you’ll meet lots of blokes in the same boat who might become friends for life.
-After all, you’re going to have kids of the same age and who else is going to help you run the knock-about game when they’re all 7 years old?
+On the contrary, you’ll meet lots of men in the same boat who might become friends for life.
+After all, you’re going to have kids of the same age.

 Ok, ok.
 What goes on? – Think of it like a car maintenance class.
 It’s a pregnant lady maintenance class.
 That’s it.
 It’s not all sitting cross-legged on the floor playing breathing games and humming.
 There’s lots of solid practical stuff as well.
 Here’s what they cover.

-Health – She has to stay healthy, eat properly, exercise, give up fags and booze – all that.
+Health – She has to stay healthy, eat properly, exercise, give up smoking and alcohol.
 Carrying a baby and giving birth puts a huge strain on her body and the better shape it’s in, the easier it will be for her.
-And it’s easier for her if you’re cutting out a few pies a week too.
-After all, Baby is going to make demands on your stamina as well.
+And it’s easier for her if you’re cutting helping her eat properly and exercise.
+After all, baby is going to make demands on your stamina as well.

 What’s happening during the birth itself – If you’re going to be there, it’s best if you’re not standing around like a spare part.
 If you understand what’s actually happening, it will be so much better for both of you and you’ll feel a lot better about it.

-Breastfeeding – Don’t make the obvious joke.
-Again, if you understand what breastfeeding is all about and how it works, you’ll be in a much better position to help with any difficulties during the first weeks.
+Breastfeeding – Again, if you understand what breastfeeding is all about and how it works, you’ll be in a much better position to help with any difficulties during the first weeks.

-Baby blues – Some women get a bit down after the birth.
+Baby blues – Some women get a bit down after birth.
 It’s a very emotional time plus their bodies are raging with all sorts of hormones they’re not used to.
 It’s a time when she’s going to need you to understand.
-You’ll get the chance to learn about this so you do.

 Baby’s home.
 What now? – The early weeks can be really exciting and really scary all at the same time.
 There’s a completely helpless little person to be taken care of and if she has to cope with this on her own, it’s going to be much harder for her than it needs to be.